-- any asset for insurance acquisition cash flows; and - any other asset or liability previously recognised for cash flows related to the contracts. - 87.
+• any asset for insurance acquisition cash flows; and

+- any other asset or liability previously recognised for cash flows related to the contracts (this could include contributions received in advance if scheme elected to account for the contributions received in advance as a separate financial liability before the related contract was recognised). - 90.
 Using the PAA, on subsequent measurement, the medical scheme should measure the liability for remaining coverage as follows (IFRS17.55(b)):